-Dr. Audrey Lewis created EN+JOY Studio out of a place of deep respect for those seeking clarity and connection on how to live.
-It takes courage and discipline to explore identity and to discover hope.
-Dr. Lewis offers clients a personalized integrative approach to healing and optimal living.
+Dr. Audrey Zeifman created EN+JOY Studio out of a place of deep respect for those seeking clarity and connection on how to live.
+Dr. Zeifman offers clients a personalized integrative approach to healing and towards optimal living.
 ‘To enjoy’ is to express inner joy outwardly.
-Experiencing life through this lens supports physical health, energy for creative endeavors, focus and clear thinking through inevitable challenges as well as confidence in both relational discretion and intimacy.
+Cultivating this lens supports physical health, energy for creative endeavors, mental focus and clear thinking, sustainable through inevitable challenges.

 ‘Enjoy’ is an action verb, so there’s movement, as opposed to the ‘stuckness’ experienced in trauma.
 Yet, beliefs and emotions that direct our behavior are both embodied beyond consciousness and held in parts of the mind not accessed in the same ways as our rational thoughts can be reached.
 The mind can turn the experience of sensation into the experience of pain, the experience of loss into extended grief and heartbreak, the experience of fear into terror and dissociation.
 Learning to ‘enjoy’ often involves a shift in the meaning attributed to life experiences where feelings and beliefs have been stuck in fear, anger and shame or their variations.

 Our preferences are encompassed in our personalities; likes and dislikes are integral to voice and identity.
 Joy allows for and celebrates preferences so that dislikes can exist without the experience of threat.
-As our windows of emotional tolerance expand, joy emerges from growth.
+As our windows of emotional tolerance expand, joy overpowers fear.

 After several years privately counseling children and families, in addition to her position as the Infant and Early Childhood Mental Health Specialist at Austin Child Guidance Center, Dr. Lewis left the agency and began in private practice as a Licensed Clinical Social Worker (LCSW).
 She then received her Doctorate in Human Sexuality (DHS) at the Institute for the Advanced Studies of Human Sexuality in San Francisco, where she focused on the role of hormones in mental health, sexual trauma and in issues surrounding libido.
 Dr. Lewis also studied Vinyasa Yoga under Gioconda in Austin, TX and obtained her 200 hour level teacher certification in 2009.